 This is the storyboard that created by me for Nelly and Jordy about how they meet each other.

 For our competitors, we analyzed two different categories: One type is other dating apps, the other type is video calling app.

-Take all of these feedbacks, we wanted to our app to have
+Take all of these feedbacks from analysis, we wanted our app to have:

 Free feature to users